-Automation and Vessels Simulation
+Automation and maritime simulation

 Maritime traffic is increasing, and ships are getting faster while energy consumption needs to be minimized.
 The global climate change, among other things, leads to new maritime roads being opened in the polar regions.
 The cognitive load increases while demands on deckhouse work is tightened, at the same time as crews become multicultural and smaller.